Before you install the New Relic Python agent, make sure your system meets these requirements.

 Python package instrumentation

 New Relic also provides instrumentation for a range of other Python packages and modules.
-Instrumentation includes database queries, memcache requests, external service requests, and more.
+Instrumentation includes database queries, memcache requests, external service requests, instance-level details, and more.
 The results will appear automatically in New Relic APM's user interface within web transaction performance breakdowns and transaction traces for slow transactions.

 For more help